nialloc9/machine-learning-mean-shift/README.md

 # machine-learning-mean-shift
-An example of how the mean shift algorithm can be used to find segments(clusters) in when data mining.
+An example of how the mean shift algorithm can be used to find segments(clusters) when data mining.
 <p align="center">
   <img src="/screenshots/main.png" width="700" title="Linear regression">
 </p>